coveo/cli/README.md

 Afterward, you can run `npm update -g @coveo/cli` at any time to update your npm-based CLI installation to the latest version.

-With node-gyp, you can also run via [npx](https://www.npmjs.com/package/npx):
+With node-gyp, you can also run the CLI via [npx](https://www.npmjs.com/package/npx):

 ```sh
 npx @coveo/cli